A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow: Conclusion

 \section{Conclusion}

 In this paper, we propose a quadratically-constrained convex approximation for the AC-OPF problem that relies solely on a convexification point, without the need for additional assumptions.
 The approach is based on a difference-of-convex reformulation of the power flow equations, followed by a convexification procedure using a first-order Taylor series expansion of the resulting concave terms.
-Our extensive numerical results demonstrate the advantages of this model, including a reduced optimality gap, near-feasible solutions, and smaller solution errors compared to the nonconvex AC formulation.
-Furthermore, two proof-of-concept case studies illustrate the potential benefits of the proposed approximation over the second-order conic and semidefinite relaxations of the power flow equations.
+Our extensive numerical results demonstrate the advantages of this model, including a reduced optimality gap, near-feasible solutions, and smaller solution errors compared to the AC formulation.
+Furthermore, a case study illustrates the potential benefits of the proposed approximation over the second-order conic relaxation of the power flow equations for applications beyond the optimal power flow problem.

 In our future work, we plan to make the proposed approximation adaptive in the sense that the convexification point and penalty coefficient are tuned to minimize the approximation error for a given operating range.
 We additionally plan to apply the proposed model to other applications such as an AC security-constrained unit commitment problem, transmission expansion planning problems, distribution OPF problem with distributed generation, and the robust OPF problem.